-Data pipelines ingest, process, and move data from one system to another.
-In essence, it’s a process that carries data from various sources, performs transformations on it as required, and then loads it into a destination system, usually for further analysis or other business operations.
+Let’s define it: A data pipeline is the process, in distinct steps, that carries data from various raw data sources, transforms and optimizes that data as required, and then loads it into a destination system, usually for further analysis or other business operations.
+The final data—“data products”—then serve appropriate use cases.

 The goal of a data pipeline is to automate the flow of data while still maintaining its integrity and consistency.